accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 1. Access each of the form fields (tap on the input field for example to activate the appearance of input controls).
 1. For each field that expects personal data about the user, verify that the [adequate native platform controls](glossary.md#native-controls-of-the-platform) are presented to the user.
 For example:
-- for a field requesting the entry of the user's *e-mail*{lang=en} address, the keyboard presented has the @ character without the user having to perform any keyboard manipulation (such as displaying the keyboard secondary)
+- for a field requesting the entry of the user's e-mail address, the keyboard presented has the @ character without the user having to perform any keyboard manipulation (such as displaying the keyboard secondary)
 - for a field requiring the entry of a telephone number, the numeric keypad is presented directly to the user;
 - etc.
 1. Check that the form is compatible with an automatic filling mechanism.
-For example, iOS allows automatic filling of fields based on the last values entered depending on their nature (postal address, city, last name, first name, *e-mail address*{lang=en}).
+For example, iOS allows automatic filling of fields based on the last values entered depending on their nature (postal address, city, last name, first name, e-mail address).
 Check that relevant values are suggested on these fields.
 1. If this is the case, the criterion is validated.

 ###### Android

 1. Access each of the form fields (tap on the input field for example to activate the appearance of input controls).
 1. For each field that expects personal data about the user, verify that the [adequate native platform controls](glossary.md#native-controls-of-the-platform) are presented to the user.
 For example:
-- for a field requesting the entry of the user's *e-mail*{lang=en} address, the keyboard presented has the @ character without the user having to perform any keyboard manipulation (such as displaying the keyboard secondary)
+- for a field requesting the entry of the user's e-mail address, the keyboard presented has the @ character without the user having to perform any keyboard manipulation (such as displaying the keyboard secondary)
 - for a field requiring the entry of a telephone number, the numeric keypad is presented directly to the user;
 - etc.
 1. Check that the form is compatible with an automatic filling mechanism.
 For example, Google provides an autofill system on Android.
 Go to *Settings > System > Languages and input > Advanced settings > Autofill service* (depending on the platform version, the path may be different) to activate and configure the data.